 There are no facilities.
 None.

-A smallish free car park will accommodate a motorhome if there is space, and if not the road widens just enough to allow you to park on a grass verge beside a sea defence bank.
+A smallish free car park will accommodate a motorhome if there is space.
+It used to be possible to park along the road if not, but issues during lockdown led to locals making it difficult.
 We have not tried to park overnight here so don’t know if it’s suitable for a wild camp.

 Shingle Street beach – watch out for quicksand!